marcosrdac/marcosrdac.github.io/_content/blog/20200803_metaprogramming_in_julia.md

 ---
 date: 20200803
-title: 3 functions, 1 easy block of code
+title: Making various functions in one only block of code
 subtitle: a little of metaprogramming in julia
 ---

-Have you ever needed to create three very similar functions?
-Today I'm showing you how to do that thing that you always wanted to do, in three minutes, using pure julia.
-I think I don't even need to explain it for you to get what's going on!
+Have you ever needed to create numerous very similar functions?
+Today I'm showing you how to do that thing you always wanted to do in pure julia: create various functions in a loop.

 <p>Supose you want to create three functions in julia: \(f(x)=x\), \(g(x)=x^2\) and \(h(x)=x^3\).
 So you could workfully write:</p>